carwyn/MessTest/README.md

 looking back this doesn't match any of those cases.
 The filenames being date based also seems too coincidental.
 But why then is the File Not Found example different?

+## Further Observations

+* It seems that this issue also effects Samba shares when the file is created from PowerShell and other Windows tools.
+* It's possible to create at least some of the filenames using the "New File" menu in Windows Explorer, but then Windows Explorer can't then do anything with them.
+* FUSE and libsmbclient are able to deal with the files on Windows share with no issue.